runemalm/AF.AgentFramework/README.md

 APIs are **not stable yet**.
 Expect things to change as I refine the abstractions.

+The new **Tools subsystem** is now integrated end-to-end — agents can discover and invoke local tools through the framework’s tool pipeline.

 ## Live Dashboard

 When running the included **HelloKernel** sample (with `HelloLoopAgent`, `HelloReactiveAgent`, and `HelloMapeAgent`),